 Their first novel, Double Illusion, won rave reviews from the LA Times and was optioned for film.
 Their second book, Wednesday’s Child, was compared to Mary Higgins Clark's.
 Their third novel, Rabbit in the Moon is now available as an e-book, paperback, and Audible; and has won numerous awards including the Gold Medal for Genre Fiction, Florida Book Award, Silver Medal for Mystery Book of the Year from ForeWord Magazine and First Place, Best Thriller 2009, Royal Palm Literary Award from Florida Writers Association.
 The Audiobook version won Honorable Mention at the San Francisco Book Festival.

 Deborah has co-written a series with fellow physician Linda Reid.
 Dead Air and Devil Wind are the first two in the Sammy Greene series.
 Both books won First Place, Best Thriller Royal Palm Literary Award from the Florida Writers Association (2010 Dead Air, 2011 Devil Wind).
-The third in the series, Deep Waters, will be published in early 2019.
-It is a Finalist for the Royal Palm Literary Award in the unpublished thriller category.
+The third in the series, Deep Waters, was published in May 2019.
+It is a Finalist for the 2018 Royal Palm Literary Award in the unpublished thriller category and a Semi-Finalist as a published thriller to date for 2019.

 All of Deborah’s novels lend themselves to book club discussions.
 She has been a featured speaker at libraries, conferences, and community events.
 She belongs to the Authors Guild, Mystery Writers of America, Sisters in Crime, Florida Writers Association, and International Thriller Writers.
 When not busy writing, she enjoys traveling, tennis, yoga and photography.

 Linda Reid is an award-winning author of mystery-thrillers and feature articles, a physician, and the parent of three wonderful young adults.
-Written as Y S Pascal, her first book in the Zygan Emprise Trilogy, Renegades--Where Angels Fear to Tread won a Mensa Sharp Writ Books Award.
+She has written for the Washington Post, Baltimore Sun, Los Angeles Times, Tribune International, American Film, Woman's Day, Salon, and the HuffPost.
+As Y S Pascal, she wrote her sci-fi/fantasy The Zygan Emprise Trilogy; the first book, Renegades--Where Angels Fear to Tread, won a Mensa Sharp Writ Books Award.
 Her mystery thrillers, Dead Air and Devil Wind, co-written with Deborah Shlian as Linda Reid, won the Royal Palm Literary Awards for Best Suspense/Thriller.
 She is a member of the Mystery Writers of America, Sisters in Crime, and the Greater Los Angeles Writers Society.
-Her latest thriller Deep Waters, co-written with Deborah Shlian will soon be available through Akeso Press.
+Her latest thriller Deep Waters, co-written with Deborah Shlian, is available through Akeso Press.

 Interview with Linda Reid